 How Many Batteries Do I Need?

-Campervan batteries should be sized to cope with your overall electrical demands and not just the inverter.
+RV batteries should be sized to cope with your overall electrical demands and not just the inverter.

 To figure out the size needed, you must consider all expected loads – both AC and DC appliances.